|Artillery and Armoured Fighting Vehicles preserved in New England 1: Maine

 8-inch Model 1888 gun mounted on a disappearing carriage at Battery McIntosh, Fort Dade, Edgmont Key, Forida in 1918.
 (Library of Congress Photos)

-8-inch Model 1888 gun mounted on a Buffington-Crozier disappearing gun carriage Model 1896, diagram, (Library of Congress Photos)
+8-inch Model 1888 gun mounted on a Buffington-Crozier disappearing gun carriage Model 1896, diagram.

 Great Diamond Island, Fort McKinley, South Fork